 Portable Electric Bear Fences For Any Adventure

-That’s the sound of energy being discharged along the fence wire.
+That clicking you hear is the sound of energy being discharged along the fence wire, and it’s a safety feature.

 Clicking indicates pulses being released by the second.
 However, each pulse lasts a tiny fraction of a second.

-This is a safety feature for everyone.
 Pulsing allows a bear to break contact from the fence once it has taken a shock i.e the connection will last but for a split second so the bear’s muscles won’t lock up and make him “stick” to the fence for a continuous shock.
-So the bear will be able to run away, shaken and deterred, not harmed.
+The bear will be able to run away, shaken and deterred, not harmed.

-When you hear a clicking sound like a metronome, that’s your Bear Sentry operating normally, and safely!
+So when you hear a clicking sound like a metronome, that’s your Bear Sentry operating normally, and safely.

 Leave a comment